06chaynes/okta-jwt-verifier/README.md

 aud.insert("api://default");
 aud.insert("api://test");

-Verifier::new(&issuer)
+let claims = Verifier::new(&issuer)
     .await?
-  // An optional leeway (in seconds) can be provided to account for clock skew (default: 120)
+    // An optional leeway (in seconds) can be provided to account for clock skew (default: 120) .leeway(0)
-  // Overriding leeway to be 0 seconds
-  .leeway(0)
-  // Optional audience claims can be provided to validate against
+    // Optional audience claims can be provided to validate against .audience(aud)
-  // Setting aud with a provided HashSet .audience(aud)
     // Adding a single aud entry without building a HashSet manually .add_audience("api://dev")
-  // An optional client ID can be provided to match against the cid claim
+    // An optional client ID can be provided to match against the cid claim .client_id("Bl3hStrINgiD")
-  // Require cid verification .client_id("Bl3hStrINgiD")
-  .verify::<DefaultClaims>(&token)
+    .verify::<Claims>(&token)
     .await?;
+dbg!(&claims)
 ```

 ### Key Caching